Stories

 On being Indigenous in St. John’s

-Stacey Howse reflects on her experiences of racism and stereotyping as a seventeen-year-old Mi’kmaq woman who moved to St. John's to attend Memorial University of Newfoundland.
-“I don't think that any young person should feel ashamed of who they are, their culture, or where they are from,” she says.
-Today, her role at the St. John’s Native Friendship Centre helps to affect positive social change.
+Stacey Howse reflects on her experiences of racism and stereotyping as a seventeen-year-old Mi’kmaq woman who moved to St. John’s to attend Memorial University of Newfoundland.
+“I don’t think that any young person should feel ashamed of who they are, their culture, or where they are from,” she says.
+Today, her role at the First Light St. John’s Friendship Centre helps to effect positive social change.

-Stacey Howse is a member of the all-woman drum group Eastern Owl.
-Originally from Miawpukek First Nation, she now works at the St. John’s Native Friendship Centre.
+A member of the Miawpukek First Nation, Stacey Howse works at the First Light St. John's Friendship Centre and is a member of the all-women drum group Eastern Owl.
 She is an advocate for Indigenous youth and Indigenous culture.

 Identity Culture Education Indigenous People Experience Mentality Indigenous Experience Sociality Racism